-Any experienced motorcycle accident attorney can offer you volumes of information about lane splitting.
-The American Motorcyclist Association has suggested that lane splitting is one of the safest option for cyclists, as they can easily get trapped or stuck from behind without being able to use lane splitting.
-There’s even evidence from a 1981 study that found lane splitting can reduce crash frequency for cyclists.
+Any experienced West Palm Beach motorcycle accident attorney can offer you volumes of information about lane splitting.
+The American Motorcyclist Association has suggested that lane splitting is one of the safest options for cyclists, as they can easily get trapped or stuck from behind without being able to use lane splitting.
+There’s even evidence from a 1981 study that found lane splitting can reduce the crash frequency for cyclists.

 Despite that fact, however, the state of Florida has made the practice illegal.
 Florida is in the majority, as just one state has made it legal.
 In a handful of other states, including nearby Mississippi, the motorcycle rules in the state neither mention nor specifically prohibit it.
 Why did Florida make such a drastic move to bar motorcyclists from practicing this maneuver?

 A Risk and Benefit Equation